rsyslog/rsyslog-doc/source/configuration/filters.rst

   if expr then action-part-of-selector-line

 "if" and "then" are fixed keywords that mus be present. "expr" is a (potentially quite complex) expression.
-So the `expression documentation <../rainerscript/expressions.html>`_ for details.
+So the :doc:`expression documentation <../rainerscript/expressions>` for details.
 "action-part-of-selector-line" is an action, just as you know it (e.g.
 "/var/log/logfile" to write to that file).